hpc-uk/build-instructions/pyenvs/miniconda3/ipypar/run_ipyparallel_cirrus.md

 ```

-Once the job is running, execute `sacct -j <jobnumber> --format=NodeList%32` with the returned job number
+Once the job is running, execute `sacct -j <jobid> --format=NodeList%32` with the returned job number
 and from the `sacct` output extract the name of the first node assigned to the job.

 Now start a second Cirrus login session using the ssh command given below.